-Cartoon Drawing Step-By-Step For Kids (With Free Guide)
+Cartoon Drawing For Kids With Step-By-Step Instructions And Free Guide

-Creating and drawing cartoon characters is a great way for beginner artists to have fun while developing their own cartoon style.
+Drawing cartoon characters is a great way for beginner artists to have fun while developing their own creativity and cartoon style.
 This art lesson is a hit with any elementary-age kid and also makes the perfect extra art activity to always have on hand.

 Before You Begin

-Make a copy of each packet that has different facial expressions, facial features, and ideas as inspiration for their carton face.
+Make a copy of each packet with different facial expressions, facial features, and ideas to inspire their cartoon face.
 Children have a blast putting different shapes together to create hilarious new characters.

-The best part of this art lesson is that it requires children to use their imagination to create their own cartoon people and not just copies of a famous character.
+The best part of this art lesson is that it requires children to use their imagination to create their own cartoon people, not just copies of famous characters.

 #1 Art Teacher Rule